 The 1960's saw the opening of Tri-City Hospital and the building of the Oceanside Small Craft Harbor.
 The harbor is a tourist destination and is well used with over 800 boat slips covering 100 acres (30 land and 70 water).
 In addition to being the homeport of many pleasure boats, the marina harbors several sport fishing boats.

 A new downtown transit center was built in 1983 and in September of 1987, the city dedicated its sixth pier, just in time for Oceanside's Centennial Celebration in 1988.
 The following year the new Civic Center was constructed and became the cornerstone for downtown redevelopment.
+In 2021, two new beach resort hotels opened across from the Oceanside Pier.
+These and other recent developments in the nine-block downtown Master Plan have spurred new restaurants and endeavors, bringing a new energy to the downtown area.

 This brief history suggests that the mainstays of the Oceanside economy have been tourism and the proximity of Camp Pendleton.
 However, Oceanside currently enjoys a diverse economic portfolio and has a number of business advantages.
 To encourage new investment in the City, an incentive plan for new commercial, industrial and office construction is available and the property tax is one of the lowest in the county.
 Oceanside has a large sporting and recreational goods manufacturing sector as well as a large number of biotech and medtech companies.
 Agriculture is also important to Oceanside's economy.
 San Diego County is a major agricultural producer and the warm climate of Oceanside makes it ideal for the growing of tomatoes, avocados, citrus fruit, nursery stock, and flowers.